Ladivcr/Sistemas-Distribuidos/README.md

 > You will need to use some credencial from API Twitter, If you have it you can put it your credencial in the code.
 (Please read config.txt)
 > If you don't have credencial, you can get it in: [Twitter developer](https://developer.twitter.com/en)

-> After that you download/clone this project, you need to read the file: config.txt If you already read the file...
+> After that you download/clone this project, <strong>you need to read the file: config.txt</strong>
+If you already read the file...
 * Open a terminal and write:
 ```